rpnugroho/rock-paper-scissors/README.md

-# RockPaperScissors_Dicoding
+# Dicoding Project - RockPaperScissors
 This is machine learning classification project for Dicoding.
-In this project I use Keras with TensorFlow along with data augmentation and Keras ImageDataGenerator
+This project use keras ImageDataGenerator along with data augmentation.